-In the Book of Hebrews and other places, evidence can be found, which shows that it is through the sacrificial blood of Jesus Christ that spiritual and moral sin can be forgiven and its record and penalty removed forever.
+In the Book of Hebrews and other places, evidence can be found, which shows that, it is through the sacrificial blood of Jesus Christ that physical and spiritual sin can be forgiven and its record and penalty removed forever.

-The scriptures clearly show that Christ was the final sacrifice for spiritual and moral sins.
-Never again will it be necessary for anyone to offer an animal sacrifice for the purpose of having spiritual and moral sins set aside and covered from the Father's view, because it is through the sacrifice of Jesus Christ that all sin is forgiven and forgotten forever.
+The scriptures clearly show that Christ was the final sacrifice for physical and spiritual sins.
+Never again will it be necessary for anyone to offer an animal sacrifice for the purpose of having physical or spiritual sins set aside and covered from the Father's view, because it is through the sacrifice of Jesus Christ that all sin is forgiven and forgotten forever.

-Because spiritual and moral sin can now be forgiven and forgotten through the sacrifice of Jesus Christ, why is it necessary for there to be blood sacrifices for the purposes of expiating sin after the return of Christ?
+Because physical and spiritual sin can now be forgiven and forgotten through the sacrifice of Jesus Christ, why is it necessary for there to be blood sacrifices for the purposes of expiating sin after the return of Christ?

 Access to God

 After the establishment of the Nation of Israel at Mount Sinai and the establishment of a covenant between God and Israel, and before the advent of Jesus Christ, all formal worship and access to the Creator God was through a sacrificial system that was dictated by the terms and conditions of the agreement with national Israel.